lewdry/drawstring/README.md

 ## Saving Your Drawings
 **Simple Mode:** No built-in save feature.
 You can save your creations by taking a screenshot on your device.

-**Fancy Mode:** Built-in download feature lets you save your artwork as high-quality PNG files with a single tap.
+**Fancy Mode:** Built-in download feature lets you share or save your artwork as high-quality PNG files with a single tap.

 ## Technical Info
 * Built in vanilla JavaScript with HTML5 Canvas